 Trusts are commonly used in estate planning.
 Revocable, irrevocable, special needs, charitable, and spendthrift are some of the different types of trusts created to handle specific situations.
 Typically, trusts have a trustor who gives a trustee powers over property and assets that benefit at least one beneficiary.

 Trustees, especially corporate trustees, may be reluctant to take on management of a trust that consists primarily of assets held in a family corporation.
 The solution may possibly be to use a directed trust.

 With a directed trust, the trustee’s duties are split between a directing party and a directed trustee.
 The directed trustee takes on responsibilities at the direction of a directing party, like the trustor.
 This individual might handle administrative tasks and disbursements, for example, while the directing party manages assets and investments.

 When placing company assets in a trust, the business owner may want to maintain control of the company.
 After all, an owner may have spent years building a company and be reluctant to turn loose the reins to someone who doesn’t have the same interest or experience.

 A directed trust allows an individual to control an investment that is part of the trust, like a business, while handing off administrative tasks to the directed trustee.

 Directed trusts may lead to better management of assets, especially where company assets are involved.

 Does Your Business Need a Directed Trust?

 Francisco Sirvent has the know-how to analyze your current situation and help you make thoughtful decisions about your business.
 Call us at (480) 418-8448 to set up an appointment.
-Although located in Chandler, we also work with clients in the surrounding communities like Sun Lakes.
-Gilbert, Mesa, and Tempe.
+We offer services for clients throughout Arizona, including Chandler, Gilbert, Sun Lakes, Tempe, Phoenix, Mesa, Scottsdale, and Apache Junction.